WEB DESIGN PROCESS

 Content (Copy/Text & Imagery) Creation

-Sometimes our clients provide us with all the content.
+Sometimes our clients provide us with all the website content.
 Other times, we help develop it for them.

 CLIENT PROVIDED CONTENT